FelipeAraujoBS/FelipeAraujoBS/README.md

 - 👋 Hi, I’m @FelipeAraujoBS
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Python and HTML And looking foward to start in C++
+- 🌱 I’m currently learning JavaScript, HTML, CSS and looking foward to start in C#
 - 💞️ I’m looking to collaborate on Games and Smart solutions on the Web
 - 📫 How to reach me ...
 You guys can reach me in my profissional Email felipearaujobs@hotmail.com